-Bare-root plants are dormant, with no leaves, and with the roots out of the soil.
-The season runs from November to April, depending on weather.
+Bare-root plants are dormant, with no leaves, and unpotted.
+The season runs from approximately November to April, / May depending on weather.
 Some larger or slower-growing plants will already be a few years old on supply, and ready to thrive straight away in your garden.

 On receipt, soak the roots in water for at least two hours (overnight is better).
-If you can't plant straight away, they should be fine for up to a week if left in a cool, dark, frost-free place - keep the bag around the roots with some water inside.
+If you can't plant straight away, they should be fine for up to a week if left in a cool, dark, frost-free place - keep the bag around the roots with some water inside or heel into a bucket of damp compost.
 Don't worry if the roots have been cut quite harshly - this is done to encourage the plant to grow.

 Select an appropriate spot for your plants, making sure that you give them enough space to grow to their full size.
 Dig a hole twice the width of the roots, forking over the bottom to loosen the soil, and add some good quality fertiliser such as Blood Fish & Bone (wash your hands afterwards!).